El-Jekozo/More_Survivors_Stories/README.md

 2. IMPORTANT!
 Talk to OG rep, FM merchant, Doctor and Broker at least ONCE.
 You will get 4 'You met X' missions.
 This step is important due to a few JSON limitations.
 3. On the second mission of OG representative, find informant and choose the last reply.

 Share with me your thoughts about it!
-Report bugs, pass me your ideas on what may or should be added etc. My discord: 1123132123#2270
+Report bugs, pass me your ideas on what may or should be added, or just say Hi :) My discord: 1123132123#2270